 Apple Pay requires a participating card issuer in order to work.
 Before trying to register cards with Apple Pay, you must first verify the issuer of your debit or credit card supports Apple Pay.
-You can see a full list of participating card issuers on the Apple Pay support site.
+You can see a full list of participating banks in Canada, Latin America, and the US.
 This requirement is in place because, whenever a new card is registered, the Wallet app must reach out to the card issuer via the network and request a digital payment card number that is specific to your device.

 This device-specific number and payment token is stored on your device securely and protected with multiple layers of security (which I cover in the next section).

 Whenever you use your device to make a payment, you must authenticate it with your fingerprint using Touch ID.
 To do so, follow these steps.

 - Hold your finger on the Touch ID sensor with your iPhone locked.

 - Hold your iPhone with your finger still on the Touch ID sensor up to the NFC reader at the retailer where you wish to make a payment.

 - Your iPhone will illuminate and display the default card registered in the Wallet app (Figure A), and since your finger is on the Touch ID sensor, it will automatically send the payment information to the POS terminal.

 Note: For devices with Face ID, you'll double-tap the Side/Siri button to bring up the Apple Pay cards, then authenticate with your face and bring the device close to the NFC terminal to pay with Apple Pay.

 You can register more than one credit or debit card with Apple Pay; however, the default card will immediately display when paying for purchases.
 To switch cards, double tap the iPhone home button on the Lockscreen, select a card, then authenticate with Touch ID.
 Tap the iPhone to the NFC reader to make the payment.